JoshOrndorff/utxo-workshop/README.md

 - Set Input to “spent”
 - Save the new unspent outputs

-Similarly in our implementation, we need to prevent malicious users from sending bad transactions.
+Similarly in our UTXO implementation, we need to prevent malicious users from sending bad transactions. `utxo.rs` contains some tests that simulate these malicious attacks.

-The following tests simulate transaction attacks to our utxo implementation.
-The goal is to perform security checks to ensure that only valid transactions will go through.
+Your challenge is to extend the implementation such that only secure transactions will go through.

 *Hint: Remember the check-before-state-change pattern!*